Why we cannot get our SHIT together (Part 1: the void)

 Personal / Environmental level

 Ecopsychologists recognize the importance of direct experiencing nature to establish a deeper spiritual understanding and connection to it.
-They claim that wilderness experience is required for us to make appropriate environmental decisions because such experience opens us to our feelings, to a deeper sense of caring, to matters of the heart We can expand activities such as gardening, going for walks, and taking time to appreciate clouds, smells, rainstorms, sunrises, etc. They suggest that overcoming the consuming addiction comes from achieving the fulfilment that comes with simplicity, quiet awareness, and “practising the principle and value of sufficiency,”.
+They claim that wilderness experience is required for us to make appropriate environmental decisions because such experience opens us to our feelings, to a deeper sense of caring, to matters of the heart We can expand activities such as gardening, going for walks, and taking time to appreciate clouds, smells, rainstorms, sunrises, etc. They suggest that overcoming the consuming addiction comes from achieving the fulfillment that comes with simplicity, quiet awareness, and “practising the principle and value of sufficiency,”.
 Rejoicing in the incredible beauty of the ecosystem and our role in it.
 This counters the spiritual void of our driven, materialist society (The dairy farmers guide to the universe vol 1.
 P18)

 Personal / Health level